agalecki-work/RAND2LONG-ver1/README.md

-# RAND2LONG repository
+# RAND2LONG

-Goal: Convert RAND SAS dataset from a wide format to a long format.
+This repository contains the code to convert the RAND SAS dataset from wide format to a long format.
+The code is written in SAS.

+## Usage

+1. Clone the repository.
-Go to the `randhrs1992_2020v1` folder and follow the instructions in the `README.md` file.
+2. Navigate to the `randhrs1992_2020v1` directory.
+3. Follow the instructions in the `README.md` file.